grafana/grafana/contribute/style-guides/documentation-style-guide.md

 * Grafana, Loki, and Prometheus are always capitalized unless part of a code block.
 * Git is always capitalized, unless part of a code block.
-* Abbreviations are always capitalized (such as HTTP or URL)
+* Abbreviations are always capitalized, e.g. HTTP, URL, JSON, API, and ID.

 ### Word usage